Beverly Hills Divorce Lawyer

 Going through a divorce is never easy, but it can become far more complex when dealing with child custody and couples who have considerable assets.
 For high net worth individuals, protecting financial interests in a divorce often becomes a matter of having the more experienced, aggressive lawyer.

-Beverly Hills divorce attorney Cary W. Goldstein can address such issues as:
+Beverly Hills family law attorney Cary W. Goldstein can address such family issues as:

 - Child custody

 - High net worth cases

 How Does Contested Divorce Work in Beverly Hills?

 More often than not, it is in a couple's best interests, both emotionally and financially, to end a marriage with as little conflict as possible.
 A prolonged divorce dispute ultimately raises the cost of the divorce.
 Couples who can avoid fighting and find common ground instead will be happier in the long run.

 Of course, there will be couples who are unable to reach agreements themselves and need the court to rule on issues such as custody and child support.
 In such instances, an attorney can advocate for you in court.

 These can be decided through negotiations, mediation, or litigation.
 The approach will vary depending on the nature of your relationship with your spouse and the issues you are dealing with.
 By tailoring your counsel to your unique situation, our divorce lawyer represents the town of Beverly Hills and can provide the most effective approach to a timely resolution.